Provincie-Zuid-Holland/Omgevingsbeleid-Frontend/README.md

 VITE_KEY_API_ACCESS_TOKEN = '' // Used to set login token
 VITE_KEY_IDENTIFIER = '' // Used to set login identifier
-VITE_ENABLE_AXE = true // Used to see accessibility issues in the console
+VITE_ENABLE_AXE = true // Used to see accessibility issues in the console VITE_GTAG_ID = '' // Used to enable tracking using Google Tag Manager
 ```

 ## Available scripts